Threadsnappers/advent-of-code-kotlin/src/content/docs/aoc2022/day4.md

 }
 ```

-That's a wrap on Day4!
+That's a wrap on day 4!

 ## Full Solution